egirlst/tess/README.md

 # Tess Programming Language
+SOLEY FOUNDED AND MADE BT THE 17y GENIUS

 **Tess** is a versatile programming language compiler and interpreter designed for efficiency and ease of use.
 It comes with a robust set of built-in tools for package management, code formatting, linting, and testing.